Reiko Aylesworth: Ongoing television work

 Aylesworth has continued with one-off guest roles and recurring roles on episodes of various television dramas.
 In 2009, she portrayed Amy Goodspeed in three Season 5 episodes of Lost.
 She has also appeared in recurring roles, including five episodes in season three of Damages, as Dr. Malia Waincroft on seven episodes over three seasons of CBS's Hawaii Five-0, and nine episodes as Allie Jones over two seasons of Scorpion in 2016 and 2017.

 Theater work

 Aylesworth has appeared in off-Broadway productions.
 She performed in the 2006 production of Etan Frankel's The Fearless at the Summer Play Festival and The New Group (naked)'s 2007 production of Heather Lynn MacDonald's Expats.

 Personal life

 As of February 2007, Aylesworth had resided in New York City since 1993.
 Aylesworth is married to Rob Clare, a scholar and expert on Shakespearean theater.

+As of the fall of 2022, Reiko is a Professor of Practice at Southern Methodist University's Meadows School of the Arts theater department.